yaleman/kanidm-builder/README.md

  ## In case of failure

- `recovery_mode.sh` will mount the volume with the last build, with the image it was generated with - if you used the build tooling...
+ `recovery_mode.sh` will mount the volume with the last build, with the image it was generated with - if you used the build tooling... the volume will be mounted at `/data` to avoid stepping on the default clone path of `/source`

  For example, run `recovery_mode.sh kanidm_build_ubuntu_focal`.
 Running it without specifying a unit will list the available volumes.